liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

   > Register the model file with Azure ML workspace.

-> Most works are to handle parameters with *argparse* and leave logs via *Run.get_context()*.
-Of course, there's a lot of work to do to use advanced features!
+> The most effort for the adaption is to handle parameters with *argparse* and do logging via *Run.get_context()*.
+Of course, there is additional work to do if you want to use advanced features!

-Then, You can test if the codes above are running well in your local environment.
+So, now you can test if the scripts are running in your local environment.

 ```bash
 $ python -m src.steps.01_prep_data \